Crohn's disease: Intestinal damage

 Crohn's disease can lead to several mechanical complications within the intestines, including obstruction, fistulae, and abscesses.
 Obstruction typically occurs from strictures or adhesions that narrow the lumen, blocking the passage of the intestinal contents.
 A fistula can develop between two loops of bowel, between the bowel and bladder, between the bowel and vagina, and between the bowel and skin.
 Abscesses are walled-off concentrations of infection, which can occur in the abdomen or in the perianal area.
 Crohn's is responsible for 10% of vesicoenteric fistulae, and is the most common cause of ileovesical fistulae.

 Symptoms caused by intestinal stenosis, or the tightening and narrowing of the bowel, are also common in Crohn's disease.
 Abdominal pain is often most severe in areas of the bowel with stenosis.
 Persistent vomiting and nausea may indicate stenosis from small bowel obstruction or disease involving the stomach, pylorus, or duodenum.

 Intestinal granulomas are a walled-off portions of the intestine by macrophages in order to isolate infections.
-Granuloma formation is more often seen in younger patients, and mainly in the severe, active penetrating disease.
-Granuloma is considered the hallmark of microscopic diagnosis in Crohn's disease (CD), but granulomas can be detected in only 21–60% of CD patients.
+Granuloma formation is more often seen in younger people, and mainly in the severe, active penetrating disease.
+Granuloma is considered the hallmark of microscopic diagnosis in Crohn's disease, but granulomas can be detected in only 21–60% of people with Crohn's disease.

 Cancer

 Crohn's disease also increases the risk of cancer in the area of inflammation.
 For example, individuals with Crohn's disease involving the small bowel are at higher risk for small intestinal cancer.
 Similarly, people with Crohn's colitis have a relative risk of 5.6 for developing colon cancer.
 Screening for colon cancer with colonoscopy is recommended for anyone who has had Crohn's colitis for at least eight years.

 Some studies suggest there is a role for chemoprotection in the prevention of colorectal cancer in Crohn's involving the colon; two agents have been suggested, folate and mesalamine preparations.
-Also, immunomodulators and biologic agents used to treat this disease may promote developing extra-intestinal cancers.
+Also, immunomodulators and biologic agents used to treat this disease may promote the development of extra-intestinal cancers.

-Some cancers, such as Acute Myelocytic Leukaemia have been described in cases of Crohn's disease.
-Hepatosplenic T-cell lymphoma (HSTCL) is a rare, lethal disease generally seen in young male patients with inflammatory bowel disease.
+Some cancers, such as acute myelocytic leukaemia have been described in cases of Crohn's disease.
+Hepatosplenic T-cell lymphoma (HSTCL) is a rare, lethal disease generally seen in young males with inflammatory bowel disease.
 TNF-α Inhibitor treatments (infliximab, adalimumab, certolizumab, natalizumab, and etanercept) are thought to be the cause of this rare disease.